greymatter-io/helm-charts/observables/README.md

 - Configured sidecars emit events to Kafka topics
 - These topics are consumed by Logstash (one logstash per topic) and publish a transformation to Elasticsearch
-- Kibana makes the Elastic search data presentable
+- Kibana makes the Elasticsearch data presentable
 - Kibana-proxy allows Kibana to be exposed through the mesh.

 ## TODO